Red Potato Soup Recipe

 - Shredded cheddar cheese and chopped green onions

 - 1. Place potatoes in a saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook for 10-12 minutes or until tender.
 Drain and set aside.

 - 2. In a Dutch oven or large soup kettle, saute the onion, celery and bacon until vegetables are tender; drain well.
 Add the milk, water, bouillon, salt and pepper; heat through (do not boil).

 - 3. In a large saucepan, melt butter; stir in flour until smooth.
 Cook and stir over medium heat for 1 minute.
 Gradually add cream.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Stir into soup.
-Add parsley and potatoes; heat through.
+Add parsley and potatoes; bring to a simmer, stirring frequently, until mixture thickens.
 Sprinkle with cheese and green onions.
 Yield: 18 servings (4-1/2 quarts).

 1 serving (1 cup) equals 272 calories, 19 g fat (11 g saturated fat), 56 mg cholesterol, 725 mg sodium, 21 g carbohydrate, 2 g fiber, 6 g protein.